Migrations and Massive

 Massive does not include a framework for applying migrations to upgrade a database schema.
-This is by design: Massive focuses on data access, not on schema development.
+This is intentional: Massive focuses on data access, not on schema development.

 There are many migration frameworks available, each representing its own variation on the theme of applying a sequence of pending changesets to a database and each having its own advantages and disadvantages.
 No one framework is clearly best for every possible scenario, so evaluate your circumstances carefully when selecting one.

 There's one major distinguishing factor among migration frameworks which is important to keep in mind.
 Some frameworks simply run SQL files stored alongside your project in source control, while others expect you to write migrations as a program using an API which the framework transforms into SQL for you (and some allow you to use either at will).
 Migration APIs may appear more friendly at first, especially to novice SQL users, but SQL-centric frameworks have several advantages: